kr0lik/yii2-tree-manager/README.md

 # Description

-Extension will install(if not installed) fancytree library, jquery, jqueryui and bootstrap.
+Extension will install fancytree library, yii2-jquery, yii2-jqueryui and yii2-bootstrap.

-To work with extension, you can use traits from [kr0lik/yii2-ltree](https://github.com/kr0lik/yii2-ltree) or write your own with similar methods(Required methods in ActveRecord: getTree, after, before, append, prepend, delete, isRoot, level).
+To work with extension, you can use traits from [kr0lik/yii2-ltree](https://github.com/kr0lik/yii2-ltree) in your model or write your own with similar methods(Required methods in ActveRecord: getTree, after, before, append, prepend, delete, isRoot, level).

 Required fileds in model: id, name.